 Through Advanced courses, advanced instruction is provided for students who have demonstrated a desire to experience more rigorous course content.
 Enrollment in these classes is open to students who meet the criteria of enrollment (see prerequisites) and will commit to do the advanced work and study that is required.
-It is a REQUIREMENT for students in advanced classes to be passing the course at the end of the first semester in order to remain in the class.
+Students in Advanced/Honors classes that are NOT passing the course at the end of the first semester may be subject to removal pending a meeting with the Advanced Placement Committee.